ckipp01/chronica/wiki/language.md

 I met my wife and regularly take trips there.

-In July of 2018 I moved to the Netherlands, so any current activity on language learning for the time being will probably be Dutch
+In July of 2018 I moved to the Netherlands, so any current activity on language learning for the time being will probably be Dutch or Korean.

 ```scala mdoc:tags:language
 ```